 Landscape contracting is a program that emphasizes the construction and management phases of landscape development.
-It is a four-year program leading to an accredited B.S. degree.
-The degree is accredited by the Associated Landscape Contractors of America.
+It is a four-year program leading to an accredited BS degree.
+The degree is accredited by the Professional Landcare Network.
 Course work includes basic landscape architectural design, construction technology, business and horticulture.
 Students may emphasize either landscape construction or landscape management.
 Graduates are employed by landscape contracting companies, design-build firms, landscape maintenance companies and landscape nurseries.

-The department offers programs of study leading to the degrees of Master of Science in horticulture and Master of Agriculture with specialization in horticulture, and to the Ph.D. degree in crop science, environmental science, food science, and plant science, each with a specialization in horticulture.
+The department offers programs of study leading to the degrees of Master of Science in horticulture (with areas of specialization in horticultural sciences, landscape architecture, phytochemistry and turfgrass science), Master of Agriculture with specialization in horticulture, and to the PhD degree in crop science, environmental science, food science, and plant science, each with a specialization in horticulture.
 Areas of study include floriculture crops, fruit and nut crops, vegetables, ornamental nursery crops, and turf.
-In addition to commodity-oriented specialities, students may emphasize food processing, postharvest physiology, or stress physiology disciplines.
+In addition to commodityoriented specialities, students may emphasize food processing, plant extraction applications, postharvest physiology, or stress physiology disciplines.
 Applicants should indicate their interest area(s).
 Research opportunities range from whole plant production/management studies to fundamental cellular studies.
+Additional information on programs, application procedures, and financial assistance is available via the internet at: